-0 = Voltage regulator in normal mode.
+^{0 =} Voltage regulator in normal mode.

-1 = Voltage regulator in standby mode (low-power mode).
+^{1 =} Voltage regulator in standby mode (low-power mode).

-19. Memory Controller (MC)
+18. Memory Controller (MC)

 The Memory Controller (MC) manages the ASB bus and controls accesses requested by the masters, typically the ARM7TDMI processor and the Peripheral DMA Controller.
-It features a bus arbiter, an address decoder, an abort status, a misalignment detector and an Embedded Flash Controller.
+It features a simple bus arbiter, an address decoder, an abort status, a misalignment detector and an Embedded Flash Controller.

-Figure 19-1.
+Figure 18-1.
 Memory Controller Block Diagram

-The Memory Controller handles the internal ASB bus and arbitrates the accesses of up to three masters.
+The Memory Controller handles the internal ASB bus and arbitrates the accesses of both masters.